Summary

 nodeId integer yes The number of the node to refresh.

-With this returned datatype, you can determine if a node is alive, if it has data that no other node have, and other data regarding whether a node cannot be safely unregistered.
-The table below has a link to another table with these sub-parameters and more:
+For the results, you can determine if a node is alive, if it has data that no other node have, and other data regarding whether a node cannot be safely unregistered.

 ParameterTypeRequiredDefaultStabilityDescription